tmokenc/IPK2024-OMEGA-L4-Scanner/README.md

 ### UDP ICMP Scanning <a id="icmp"></a>

-UDP (User Datagram Protocol) [1] is a connectionless, unreliable protocol suitable for quick data transfers.
-If a UDP port is closed, the target system typically responds with an ICMP Port Unreachable message.
-However, some systems may not respond consistently.
+UDP (User Datagram Protocol) [1] is a connectionless, unreliable protocol used for swift data transfers.
+When a UDP port is closed, the typical response from the target system is an ICMP Port Unreachable message.
+However, responses may not always be consistent across systems.

 | UDP ICMP Scanning  |
 |:------------------:|
 | ![](./img/udp.png) |

-Unlike TCP, UDP doesn't establish connections before sending data, which make port scanning a lot harder than TCP [7], as the UDP packet we sent does not means it will be delivered as well as the ICMP packet the target host sending back.
-Not only that, the kernel has a rate limit for generating ICMP unreach packet with default to 1 second per packet.
+Unlike TCP, UDP doesn't establish connections prior to data transmission, making port scanning more challenging than TCP [7].
+This difficulty arises because the delivery of UDP packets is not guaranteed, nor is the reception of ICMP packets in response from the target host.
+Moreover, the kernel imposes a rate limit for generating ICMP unreachable packets, typically set to one per second.

+It's important to note that if the target responds to an empty packet, the port may be `open` or `filtered`, but there's no definitive way to ascertain this.
+In this project, it is marked as `open` for simplicity.

 ## Usage <a id="usage"></a>